luigiselmi/silkdeduplication/README.md

 The result of the interlinking process will be sent back to the client.

-The SILK version used is 2.6.0.
+The SILK version used is 2.6.0 that is not available from the Maven repository.
 In order to use it in Maven it must be dowloaded from the project webste

 http://wifo5-03.informatik.uni-mannheim.de/bizer/silk/